datacommonsorg/import/docs/counters.md

 1. If none of the conditions in the description apply to your node, provide a non-empty DCID for the node.

-### Resolution_OrphanLocalReference_

-The local ID of the node is missing from the entire sub-graph resolved by the import tool.

-**Suffix Description:** The property this reference was found in

 ### Resolution_ReferenceToFailedNode_

-The reference was resolved, but to a failed node, therefore, this node also failed to resolve
+The reference was resolved, but it was to a failed node, therefore, this node is also marked as a failure.

 **Suffix Description:** The property this reference was found in